kushv818/embedded-onboarding/section-03/README.md

 ### Polling Vs Interrupts

 In [1.
 GPIO](#1-gpio) you were able to learn about how GPIOs can read digital signals from external peripherals such as buttons.
-Using this knowledge, if you wanted to read the input of a button to turn on an LED by constantly checking the state of the button in the main loop in a method known as **Polling**.
+Using this knowledge, if you wanted to read the input of a button to turn on an LED by constantly checking the state of the button in the main loop in a method known as **Polling**, which is what you did in [Exercise 1](#exercise-1-using-a-button-to-turn-on-an-led).

 Polling can be very easy to implement and is easily understandable and able to be debugged, but it consumes CPU usage and power because it would constantly run in the background.
 Another disadvantage to polling is that it cannot handle time-critical tasks, and it may miss events if it is polling too slowly.